 One of our most popular pairs of pants and another piece that almost every guy at the shop wears.
-The fits is a perfect blend of slim and straight with the fabric being a spot on reproduction of vintage military fatigues.
-Not to heavy and worn in so they’re comfortable right off the rack.
-If you’re feeling stuck with jeans and chinos, these are a great way to break up your bottoms rotation.
+The fit is a perfect blend of slim and straight with the fabric being a spot-on reproduction of vintage military fatigues.
+Not too heavy and worn in so they’re comfortable right off the rack.
+If you’re feeling stuck with jeans and chinos, these are a great way to break up your bottom’s rotation.

 I wear these constantly.
-Super comfortable, as classic a sneaker as it gets, loads of history, and made in USA.
+Super comfortable, as classic a sneaker as it gets, loads of history, and made in the USA.
 Can’t hype these enough.
 Crazy versatile.
 I wear them to run, to do errands, or to kit up with something seasonal.
-It is my absolute go to shoe.
+It is my absolute go-to shoe.

 Universal Works London Jacket in Navy: on sale for $176.99

 A good unstructured navy blazer is mandatory in my closet.
 I usually have a winter and summer weight.
 You can do no wrong with one.
 It will clean up any look and bring sophistication to your fits.
 Sometimes if I am kicking around in jeans and a tee all day at the shop while writing orders, merchandising, taking photos or whatever else, I will throw one on over that to have dinner without feeling over or underdressed.

 Have any questions or suggestions about our Guide to Contemporary Casual Style?
 Let us know in the comments!
 For more insights into men’s style, take a look at our interview with Gerry Nelson and our series on Dressing like Bond.
 And check out our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice and inspiration!